peteroupc/peteroupc.github.io/graphics.md

 [^10]: But alpha blending (the mixing of one image with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

 [^11]: If the game screen image uses two colors only (such as black and white), the game could choose to allow it to have up to 800,000 total pixels.
 For example, a 1024 &times; 768 display has 786,432 total pixels.
 However, two-color graphical display modes larger than 307,200 total pixels are probably rare among consumers.
 The modern game _Return of the Obra Dinn_ employs a two-color 800 &times; 450 display (378,000 total pixels).<br><br>In the Godot engine, the screen resolution corresponds to the "Viewport Width" (`window/size/viewport_width`) and "Viewport Height" (`window/size/viewport_height`) project settings.
-In the Unity engine, the screen resolution corresponds to the settings `defaultScreenWidth` and `defaultScreenHeight`.
-Unreal Engine appears to have no fixed screen resolution setting.
+In the Unity engine, the screen resolution corresponds to the settings `defaultScreenWidth` and `defaultScreenHeight`; in Unreal Engine, apparently the settings `ResolutionSizeX` and `ResolutionSizeY`.
 But a lighter-weight graphics engine than Unity, Unreal, or even Godot would better suit the spirit of this specification.

 [^12]: Standard MIDI files should be played back using a cross-platform open-source software synthesizer (see section "Building a Public-Domain music synthesis library and instrument banks"), using either FM or wave-table synthesis; most modern PCs no longer come with hardware synthesizers.
 I note that it's possible to write an FM software synthesizer supporting every MIDI instrument in less than 1024 kibibytes of code.<br>Standard MIDI files organize MIDI sounds into up to 16 _channels_, each occupied by at most one "instrument" at a time.
 Under the _Multimedia PC Specification_ (1992), the first ten channels were intended for high-end synthesizers (where the tenth is percussion); the thirteenth through sixteenth, for low-end ones (sixteenth is percussion), and the nonpercussion channels were arranged in decreasing order of importance.
 This convention was abandoned with the rise in support for the General MIDI System level 1 (see Q141087, "DOCERR: MarkMIDI Utility Not Provided in Win32 SDK", in the Microsoft Knowledge Base): now all 16 channels are supported (with only the tenth for percussion) and need not be arranged by importance.